vanleefxp/peano_typ/README.md

 ### `0.2.1`

 - `peano.number`
-  - Support infinity and NaN values for `mp.integer`
+  - Support infinity and NaN values for `mp.integer`.
-  - make zero value in `mp.integer` signed
+  - make zero value in `mp.integer` signed.
-  - Support radix parsing for `mp.integer`
+  - Support radix parsing for `mp.integer`.
   - Extended arithmetics in `mp.integer` to support infinity and NaN values.
-Now division by zero in `mp.integer` won't cause an error
+Now division by zero in `mp.integer` won't cause an error.
-  - Fixed the bug that `mpq.pow` for negative zero and negative infinity returns the wrong sign
+  - Fixed the bug that `mpq.pow` for negative zero and negative infinity returns the wrong sign.